TKDuff/Rust-Plotting-Tool/Notes.md

 So have decied
 - Chunk size is fixed, thus number of resutling chunks varies.
 Done to maintain plot consistency when number of bins per interval varies.
 Can look into fixed resulting bins later
 - Going to keep final merged chunk even if not specified chunk size.
 So if Y = 4 and X = 15 going to just merge last 3 bins

+## 18-01-23
+### Problem with tokio async based interval based tier merging
+The problem with async tier unit time ticks is they allow for other tiers to merge concurrently, this means there is no priority.
+As in, if at a tick both t2 and t3 need to be merged, there is no priority to merge t2 first, the async will just run whichever tier it decides first by chance. **No guaranteed order**

+Solved problem of prioritising merges when intervals overlap.
+Say Say t1 = 10s, t2 = 30s and t3 = 60s.
+When the current time is 60 seconds, all three are to be merged at the same time.
+However, does not make sense to merge out of order, if t2 is merged before t1, the bin t1 produces on the 60th seconds is not included in t2 merge.
+This is where the aysnc tick intervals fall apart

+Solution is to ensure merges occur in tier order.\
+plan to keep track of current time, every second divide each tiers interval by the current time. \n if tiers interval divsible by tier interval call it, if two are, call the highest tier in order, so in the example above would call as..\
+merge(t1)\
+merge(t2)\
+merge(t3)

+Main contenetion now is if the thread for keeping track of time can keep track of the rate at which points are added to the raw data vector.

+Solved the overlapping merge problem today, as mentioned have the approach above, call it **priority_merge_dispatcher()**\
+* So have an async thread that reads from standard input, appends to the raw data vector.
+Use an async thread as it is non-blocking.
+Could change this to be a dedicated thread
+* Have a dedicated dispather thread, it polls (loop over) the current time and the check_cut() method.
+Current time is used for interval R.D aggregation, check_cut for Adwin and Count R.D aggregation
+* Exist a **thread pool** - big change.
+This is the best way to approach each tier having a dedicated thread.
+* If each tier was given a dedicated thread it would use to much resources, have lots of overhead.
+* Each tier is not always merging, lower tiers merged less frequently than higher tiers, thus don't need a dedicated idle thread

+When priority_merge_dispatcher decides with tiers to merge, executes the merge for the tiers in order.\
+Merging itself is a CPU bound task, thus Rayon thread (Rayon pool threads can parralelise) will merge the tiers vector

+Altough merging is sequential, needs to be done for ordering of tiers.
+Can look into better approaches, maybe buffering/queing for OoO execution, however to make progress going with this approach.